With her debut novel, “When Shadows Grow Tall,” Rio Americano alumnus Maressa Voss delves into the complexities of truth, perception, and authority.

 “Sometimes it’s in the small choices we make every day—questioning something that doesn’t feel right, speaking up when it would be easier to stay silent, or simply refusing to participate in systems that feel wrong,” she said.

-Language plays a crucial role in the book, as reflected in the protagonist’s father, a printer.
+Language plays a crucial role in the book, as reflected in the protagonist’s father, a printer who runs afoul of the government.

 “Words shape our world—they can manipulate, enlighten and transform,” Voss said.
 “In my book, the struggle over language and truth mirrors the struggles we see in our own world.”

-While every character holds a piece of Voss’ perspective, she relates most to Lovelace, a scout who seeks young dactyli, who are increasingly being murdered before he can reach them.
+While every character holds a piece of Voss’ perspective, she relates most to Lovelace, a scout who seeks young dactyli–those born with a magic power–who are increasingly being murdered before he can reach them.

 “Lovelace starts as an optimist who wants to believe in goodness, but time and circumstance make it harder for him to hold onto that belief,” she said.
 “That struggle is very personal to me.”